-ED 264 - Inquiry and Physical Curriculum (formerly ED 262 - Preschool Curriculum II)
+ED 264 - Inquiry and Physical Curriculum

 Prereq: "C" or higher in ED 263.
 Description: This course will focus on the theoretical foundation and practice in planning, implementation, and assessment of the inquiry and physical curriculum.

 ED 290C - Field Experience in Early Childhood Education II